 I followed the same process to make the shirt appliqués for Olivia’s shirt too.

 My Lego Friends

 The outfits turned out really cute.
-My daughter’s have worn them for everyday clothes to school and as costumes.
-They’ve worn them a couple of time to some Lego builds too.
+My daughters have worn them for everyday clothes to school and as costumes.
+They’ve worn them a couple of times to some Lego builds too.